 Step 2: Tone and moisturize

 After your face is clean, you can choose to use a toner.
 Toner is recommended for oily or acne-prone skin, as it can keep oiliness at bay throughout the day and dry out some of those blemishes you might have.
 If you don’t need a toner, though, you can move on to moisturizer (be sure you’re using the right kind for your skin type here too, such as moisturizers for acne-prone skin or oily skin).
-We absolutely recommend, though, reaching for one of these moisturizers with SPF, as protecting your skin from the sun is incredibly important to keep your skin healthy.

 Step 3: Prime the skin